 1 cup cauliflower, trimmed and cut in small florets

 Rinse the rice and dahl in several changes of water and drain.

-Place the rice, mung beans, cardamon pods and 3 cups of water in a saucepan and simmer for 30/40 mins or until the mung beans are soft, have broken down, and the liquid has absorbed.
+Place the rice, mung beans, cardamom pods and 3 cups of water in a saucepan and simmer for 30/40 mins or until the mung beans are soft, have broken down, and the liquid has absorbed.
 You may have to add water as needed.

 Heat 3 tablespoons of ghee in a heavy bottomed saucepan.
 When hot, add the cumin, ginger and whole chilli.
-When the cumin turns medium brown, add the turmeric and asafetida.
+When the cumin turns medium brown, add the turmeric and asafoetida.
 Add the cauliflower and tomatoes and simmer, covered, stirring every 5 mins until the cauliflower is cooked.
 This should take about 20 mins.
 Add the dahl and rice mixture.
 Season with salt, pepper and finely chopped fresh coriander and mix gently.

 Goodness shared from Stacey